vrockai/pipeline-test/docs/content.md

 ---

-## Lifestyle and the presence of helminths is associated with gut microbiome composition in Cameroonians
+## Lifestyle and the presence of helminths is associated with gut microbiome composition in Cameroonians.
+ 26.05.2020, _MA Rubel, A Abbas, LJ Taylor, A Connell, C Tanes, K Bittinger, VN Ndze, JY Fonsah, E Ngwang, A Essiane, C Fokunang, AK Njamnshi, FD Bushman, SA Tishkoff_

+African populations provide a unique opportunity to interrogate host-microbe co-evolution and its impact on adaptive phenotypes due to their genomic, phenotypic, and cultural diversity.
+We integrate gut microbiome 16S rRNA amplicon and shotgun metagenomic sequence data with quantification of pathogen burden and measures of immune parameters for 575 ethnically diverse Africans from Cameroon.
+Subjects followed pastoralist, agropastoralist, and hunter-gatherer lifestyles and were compared to an urban US population from Philadelphia.

 [Source](http://scholar.google.com/scholar_url?url=https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02020-4&hl=en&sa=X&d=8212152131365543539&scisig=AAGBfm0ChCTBewr9RUFsh9O8JYKrSDgQgQ&nossl=1&oi=scholaralrt&hist=Jo9LMfoAAAAJ:8200090174938674687:AAGBfm2odimi8IozkeiKohETOE-tay-u8g)

+10.1186/s13059-020-02020-4

 ---